-Welcome to I Declare World Peace
+Welcome to the I Declare World Peace project

-Our idea is to create the largest art installation ever, to be installed not in some physical location, or even in cyberspace but rather within the consciousness of every person on the planet, a sort of "Gates of the Mind".
+So, this was our idea, our thought: create the largest art installation ever, to be installed not in some physical location, or even in cyberspace but rather within the consciousness of every person on the planet, a sort of "Gates of the Mind".
 Each person will hold a "flag" in his or her mind, which collectively will change the history of the world.
 The "flag" is I Declare World Peace, expressed in the language of the thinker.

 Over the coming weeks, months and years, people will be gently encouraged to type the affirmation "I Declare World Peace" on the "walls" of their various and favorite social media, such as Facebook, Twitter, LinkedIn and so forth.

-One of the intriguing premises of quantum theory, which seems to blend physics with metaphysics, states that by the very act of watching, the observer, through the process of observation, affects the object observed being observed.
+One of the intriguing premises of quantum theory, which seems to blend physics with metaphysics, states that by the very act of watching, the observer, through the process of observation, affects the object being observed.
 In a study reported in Nature (Vol. 391, pp. 871-874), researchers demonstrated how a beam of electrons is affected by the act of being observed.
 The experiment showed that the more "watching," the greater the observer's influence on what happens.

 This indicates to us that consciousness, or the conscious mind, can affect phenomenal reality.
 In other words, thoughts can affect the physical world.
 Now, we understand we may be oversimplifying, but philosophers, mystics and wise folks through the centuries have claimed the same thing.